IsaacRF/github-ndapp-repolist/README.md

 * Be conscious and consistent regarding your coding style.
 * Have fun reading and writing code.
 * If you have any final comments about your result please let us know via [final_notes.md](final_notes.md)
+* Once you finish create a release and notify barcelona-hiring@xing.com

 Now, let's get started.
 We wish you good luck!